Enumclaw (band)

 Enumclaw is an American indie rock band from Tacoma, Washington.
 The band is named after the city of Enumclaw, Washington.
 In February 2022, the band was signed to Luminelle Recordings, an imprint of Fat Possum Records.
+On October 14, 2022, Enumclaw released their debut studio album, Save The Baby.
+The band embarked on their first European tour in May 2023, making stops in 15 cities.
+Enumclaw released their second studio album, Home in Another Life, on August 30, 2024.